-MAP 21 extends the requirement for regular compliance audits to ensure compliance with the limitations on the use of the use of toll revenues for facilities tolled under the Section 129, Section 166, the ISRRPP, and the ISCTPP tolling programs.
+MAP 21 extends the requirement for regular compliance audits to ensure compliance with the limitations on the use of the use of toll revenues for facilities tolled under the Section 129, Section 166, and the ISRRPP tolling programs.
 These audits must be conducted annually.
 If USDOT determines a public toll authority is in noncompliance, the Secretary will require that toll collection be discontinued.
 FHWA Division Offices are responsible for receiving the annual audits from toll operators and ensuring compliance with the statutory requirements.

 These audit requirements will be addressed further in forthcoming guidance to be issued by FHWA.

 Although tolling agreements are no longer required under the mainstream tolling programs, State departments of transportation and other public agencies responsible for toll facilities may wish to enter into a memorandum of understanding (MOU) with their FHWA Division Offices, particularly in light of the new requirements for audits and the potential consequences of noncompliance (including the discontinuation of toll collection).
 As shown in this Sample MOU Template, suggested elements of the MOU could include establishing the eligibility for tolling a Federal-aid highway facility under Section 129 and outlining how the statutory requirements regarding the use of toll revenues, audits, and other Federal requirements will be met.

 It is recommended that Division Offices consult with the Center for Innovative Finance Support in developing tolling MOUs, in order to ensure that tolling program requirements and eligibilities are clearly understood by all parties.